Local Communities Fund: Talented Athletes

 - Training and coaching

-The current round is open for applications until mid-December 2022.
+The current round is currently closed for new applications.

 If you can answer ‘yes’ to the following questions, then you are eligible to apply:

 - Do you live within the Nottinghamshire County boundary?
 For more information, please read the FAQs [PDF].